Why underwriting is important, how it works and the difference it makes

 These rules also require that when a market leading quote is not being provided to the customer that a visual comparison is made between the market leading quote and the actual quote provided.

-These rules were strengthened further as part of PS19/1 which was introduced in November of 2019.
-Firms are now also required to ask customers who express an interest in buying an annuity questions to determine whether they are eligible to buy an enhanced annuity rather than comparing purely on a standard, non-underwritten basis.
+These rules were strengthened further as part of PS19/1 which was introduced in November 2019.
+Firms are now also required to ask customers who express an interest in buying an annuity questions to determine whether they are eligible to buy an annuity incorporating their personal, lifestyle and medical information rather than comparing using only their personal data.

-They also require firms to use the enhanced annuity information, where relevant to generate a market leading quote.
+They also require firms to use personal, lifestyle and medical information (where provided), to generate a market leading quote.